smashse/playbook/HOWTO/GITOPS/GOGS/README_JENKINS.md

 # Requirements for this POC

-In this POC we will use Multipass to create instances to install the Gogs and Microk8s, then establishing the Git server as a GitOps for the Kubernetes cluster provisioned with Microk8s.
+In this POC we will use Multipass to create instances to install the Gogs, Microk8s and Jenkins, then establishing the Git server as a GitOps for the Kubernetes cluster provisioned with Microk8s.

 ## Install Multipass